How to go From Lifestyle Business to the Top Global Brand

 Landyachtz is a skateboard/longboard company headquartered in Vancouver B.C.

-Since 1998, co-founders Tom Edstrand and Mike Perreten built the brand Landyachtz to achieve some impressive results.
+Since 1998, co-founders Thomas Edstrand and Michael Perreten built the brand Landyachtz to achieve some impressive results.
 In 20 years Landyachtz was able to:

 All this while still skating all day every day, playing longboard-version hockey with your steezy friends and enjoying a cold one every Friday afternoon for a job well done.

-This is the story how Landyachtz leveraged the community, scaled the brand, and carved their way at the forefront of longboarding market space with product innovation.
+This is the study how Landyachtz leveraged the community, scaled the brand, and carved their way at the forefront of longboarding market space with product innovation.

 You will learn the necessary ingredients of Landyachtz which got them to the place they are now — 20 years after.
 For the sake of similarity, I’ll be using examples from the skateboarding market.